Nkaruna00/Image-Processing-in-Scilab/README.md

 # Traitement-d-images
-Application to apply differents filters to image (Sobel, Prewitt, etc...)
+Application to apply differents filters to image (Sobel, Prewitt, etc...) writed in Scilab